Latvia: Economy

+GDP at current prices rose from €23.7 billion in 2014 to €30.5 billion in 2019.
+The employment rate rose in the same period from 59.1% to 65% with unemployment falling from 10.8% to 6.5%.

 Infrastructure

+Transport

 The transport sector is around 14% of GDP.
-Transit between Russia, Belarus, Kazakhstan as well as other Asian countries and the West is large.
+Transit between Russia, Belarus, Kazakhstan as well as other Asian countries and the West used to be large.

 The four biggest ports of Latvia are located in Riga, Ventspils, Liepāja and Skulte.
 Most transit traffic uses these and half the cargo is crude oil and oil products.
 Free port of Ventspils is one of the busiest ports in the Baltic states.
-Apart from road and railway connections, Ventspils is also linked to oil extraction fields and transportation routes of Russian Federation via system of two pipelines from Polotsk, Belarus.
+Apart from road and railway connections, Ventspils is also linked to oil extraction fields and prior to 2022, transportation routes of Russian Federation via system of two pipelines from Polotsk, Belarus.

 Riga International Airport is the busiest airport in the Baltic states with 7.8 million passengers in 2019.
 It has direct flight to over 80 destinations in 30 countries.
 The only other airport handling regular commercial flights is Liepāja International Airport.

 airBaltic is the Latvian flag carrier airline and a low-cost carrier with hubs in all three Baltic States, but main base in Riga, Latvia.

 Latvian Railway's main network consists of 1,860 km of which 1,826 km is 1,520 mm Russian gauge railway of which 251 km are electrified, making it the longest railway network in the Baltic States.
 Latvia's railway network is currently incompatible with European standard gauge lines.
 However, Rail Baltica railway, linking Helsinki-Tallinn-Riga-Kaunas-Warsaw is under construction and is set to be completed in 2026.

 National road network in Latvia totals 1675 km of main roads, 5473 km of regional roads and 13 064 km of local roads.
 Municipal roads in Latvia totals 30 439 km of roads and 8039 km of streets.
 The best known roads are A1 (European route E67), connecting Warsaw and Tallinn, as well as European route E22, connecting Ventspils and Terehova.
 In 2017 there were a total of 803,546 licensed vehicles in Latvia.

+Energy

 Latvia has three large hydroelectric power stations in Pļaviņu HES (908 MW), Rīgas HES (402 MW) and Ķeguma HES-2 (248 MW).
 In recent years a couple of dozen of wind farms as well as biogas or biomass power stations of different scale have been built in Latvia.
 In 2022, the Latvian Prime Minister announced about the planned investments of 1 billion euros in the new wind farms and the completed project will expectedly provide additional 800 MW of capacity.

 Latvia operates Inčukalns underground gas storage facility, one of the largest underground gas storage facilities in Europe and the only one in the Baltic states.
 Unique geological conditions at Inčukalns and other locations in Latvia are particularly suitable for underground gas storage.